swapnilkeshari/jishnulaborg/readme.md

 ## Tips
 - How to do line breaks in markdown
-  - Two spaces at the end of the line
+  - Two spaces at the end of the line (recommended, https://stackoverflow.com/a/33191810)
   - One empty line between lines
   - Reference: https://gist.github.com/shaunlebron/746476e6e7a4d698b373